AFRUCA SAFEGUARDING CHILDREN

 AFRUCA Training Brochure For Agencies Working With Black and Ethnic Children and Families 2024-2025

-Over the past twenty three years, AFRUCA Safeguarding Children has gained a wealth of knowledge and experience delivering specialist training courses aimed at enhancing the knowledge, skills and confidence of practitioners working with children and their families from diverse backgrounds.
+Over the past twenty four years, AFRUCA Safeguarding Children has gained a wealth of knowledge and experience delivering specialist training courses aimed at enhancing the knowledge, skills and confidence of practitioners working with children and their families from diverse backgrounds.
 We work with agencies nation-wide and across Europe to design relevant training courses which are delivered inhouse - face to face or remotely.
+Over 6,000 professionals have participated in our range of training courses over the past 10 years.

 The Guide: Understanding Child Protection In The UK